Furano Restaurants & Bars

 There is a degree of Furano nightlife, but it’s fairly low key.
 If you’re looking for vibrant nightlife then Niseko Hirafu will suit your needs much better than Furano.

-Après ski drinking opportunities (ie just after the lifts close) are rather limited and your best bet is to make your own fun with your duty free alcohol or Chu-His from the 7-Eleven or vending machine.
+Après ski drinking opportunities (ie just after the lifts close) are rather limited and your best bet is to make your own fun with your duty free alcohol or Chu-His from the convenience store or vending machine.

 In Kitanomine, the Ajito log cabin bar is worth a visit.
 This is a little sports bar where you can watch TV and play pool over a few bevvies.
 They also serve pub-style food, although their specialty of Dutch Oven Curry doesn’t sound too appealing!?